-Exhibit No. Description 1.1 Form of Underwriting Agreement 2.1 Asset Purchase Agreement, dated September 3, 2019, by and between the Registrant and Nanox Imaging PLC 3.1 Articles of Association of the Registrant 3.2 Form of Amended and Restated Articles of Association of the Registrant to become effective upon the closing of this offering 4.1 Specimen share certificate 5.1 Opinion of Amit, Pollak, Matalon & Co., counsel to the Registrant, as to the validity of the ordinary shares (including consent) 10.1 Amended and Restated Investors' Rights Agreement by and among the Registrant and the certain shareholders named therein 10.2 2019 Equity Incentive Plan 10.3 Form of Indemnification Agreement between the Registrant and each director and executive officer 10.4 Compensation Policy 21.1 List of subsidiaries of the Registrant 23.1 Consent of PricewaterhouseCoopers International Limited, an independent registered public accounting firm 23.2 Consent of Amit, Pollak, Matalon & Co. (included in Exhibit 5.1) 24.1 Power of Attorney (included in signature page to Registration Statement)
+Exhibit No. Description 1.1 Form of Underwriting Agreement 2.1 Asset Purchase Agreement, dated September 3, 2019, by and between the Registrant and Nanox Imaging PLC 2.2 Amendment to the Asset Purchase Agreement, dated December 3, 2019, by and between the Registrant and Nanox Imaging PLC 2.3 Amendment to the Asset Purchase Agreement, dated December 31, 2019, by and between the Registrant and Nanox Imaging PLC 3.1 Articles of Association of the Registrant 3.2 Form of Amended and Restated Articles of Association of the Registrant to become effective upon the closing of this offering 4.1 Specimen share certificate 4.2 Form of warrants 5.1 Opinion of Amit, Pollak, Matalon & Co., counsel to the Registrant, as to the validity of the ordinary shares (including consent) 10.1 Registration Rights Agreement by and among the Registrant and the certain shareholders named therein 10.2 2019 Equity Incentive Plan 10.3 Form of Indemnification Agreement between the Registrant and each director and executive officer 10.4 Compensation Policy 21.1 List of subsidiaries of the Registrant 23.1 Consent of PricewaterhouseCoopers International Limited, an independent registered public accounting firm 23.2 Consent of Amit, Pollak, Matalon & Co. (included in Exhibit 5.1) 24.1 Power of Attorney (included in signature page to Registration Statement)

-^{} To be filed by amendment
+\ To be filed by amendment